Kwitchlang/Docker-Swarm-GlusterFS-Install/README.md

 - [X] Connects and Stores portainer in GLUSTERFS storage pool

 ## Prequisites
-X amount of servers with the same username and Password Set the following variables at acolodate your servers
+* X amount of servers with the same username and Password Set the following variables at acolodate your servers

 * user="ubuntu"
 * Docker_Manager_IPs=("10.10.5.1" "10.10.5.2" "10.10.5.3")
 * Docker_Worker_IPs=("10.10.5.4" "10.10.5.5")

+Please note there is an APT cache at line 64 - Please Comment this out if not used!

 ## Instructions